open-telemetry/opentelemetry.io/content/en/docs/contributing/localization.md

 A growing number of other localizations are supported, as can be seen from the languages dropdown menu in the top nav.

+## Translation tips

+When you translate page content, follow this guidance:

+- To ensure that heading anchor targets are uniform across localizations, when translating headings:
+  - If the heading has an explicit ID (which is of the form `{ #some-id }` and comes after the heading text), then preserve the given ID
+  - Otherwise, include a heading ID corresponding to the original English heading text.
+- For link references that are local paths, preserve the path _as is_.

+{{% alert title="Note" %}}

+This repository has a custom render-link hook that Hugo uses to convert **absolute link paths to documentation pages** that are of the form `/docs/some-page`, to be locale specific, by prefixing the path with page language code when rendering the link.
+For example, the previous sample path would become `/ja/docs/some-page` when rendered from a Japanese page.

+{{% /alert %}}

 ## Keeping track of localized page drift {#track-changes}

 One of the main challenges of maintaining localized pages, is identifying when